How to Measure and Train Zone 2, with Jared Berg

 Jared Berg 1:08:23

-I would say the big take home message would be just because you can train at the top of your zone two, and call that your 80% doesn’t mean you absolutely should.
-There is value in training lighter in training.
-In Zone One, there’s neuromuscular adaptation to be gained.
-There’s more specificity, and then it can also make your zone two that much more productive.
-And at the same time, be mindful that of the work you’re doing and feel yourself appropriately.
+I would say the big take home message would be, just because you can train at the top of your Zone Two, and call that your 80% doesn’t mean you absolutely should.
+There is value in training lighter and training in Zone One.
+There’s neuromuscular adaptation to be gained, there’s more specificity and it can also make your Zone Two that much more productive and at the same time, be mindful that of the work you’re doing and feel yourself appropriately.

 Rob Pickels 1:08:55

-Yeah, for me, it is that zone two, because kind of by definition, you can do it for multiple hours, that intensity has to be very prescriptive to make sure that people are doing it, quote, unquote, correctly.
-And we can certainly figure this out based on performances and based on some assumptions.
-But that may or may not be the most accurate way of going about that, and the most accurate way is to, you know, actually be looking under the hood, inside the body, with some laboratory testing.
-But the way for that to actually be accurate is to have somebody who is knowledgeable interpret that data.
-Because it’s not always straightforward.
-Very rarely do you get the example textbook lactate curve, and that’s okay, right?
+Yeah for me, it is that Zone Two because kind of by definition, you can do it for multiple hours, that intensity has to be very prescriptive to make sure that people are doing it “correctly.”
+We can certainly figure this out based on performances and based on some assumptions, but that may or may not be the most accurate way of going about that, and the most accurate way is to actually be looking under the hood, inside the body with some laboratory testing, but the way for that to actually be accurate is to have somebody who is knowledgeable interpret that data because it’s not always straightforward.
+Very rarely do you get the example textbook lactate curve, and that’s okay.
 Not everybody is going to have a graph like that, but what do you do when the graph doesn’t look like that?
-And so this is an area that seems simple, feels simple, but is really not simple, and having a knowledgeable expert is highly beneficial to making sure that your training is as productive as possible.
-People with as little stress on your body as possible.
-So my
+So this is an area that seems simple, feels simple, but is really not simple and having a knowledgeable expert is highly beneficial to making sure that your training is as productive as possible, with as little stress on your body as possible.

 Trevor Connor 1:10:03

-take home is actually very similar to Rob’s.
-But I tried to say this earlier.
-I didn’t like how I said it, so I’m going to make my take home a retake at what I was trying to
+So my take home is actually very similar to Rob’s, but I tried to say this earlier.
+I didn’t like how I said it, so I’m going to make my take home a retake at what I was trying to say.

 Rob Pickels 1:10:13